MicrosoftDocs/SupportArticles-docs/support/azure/devops/overview-of-azure-resource-manager-service-connections.md

 To capture an F12 trace, follow the steps in [Capture a browser trace for troubleshooting](/azure/azure-portal/capture-browser-trace).

 > [!NOTE]
-> We recommend that you try to capture a minimum set of events in an F12 trace.
+> It is recommended that you try to capture a minimum set of events in an F12 trace.
 Start capturing the trace just before the step that's causing the issue instead of starting the trace as soon as you log in to the Azure DevOps portal.

 ### Fiddler trace